-- → The board of directors, president, vice-president and CEO all are the examples of top-levelmanagers. - → These managers are responsible for controlling and overseeing the entire organisation.
-They develop goals, strategic plans, company policies and make decisions on the direction of the business. - \rightarrow In addition, top-level managers play a significantrole in the mobilization of outsideresources. - →Top-levelmanagersareaccountabletotheshareholdersand generalpublic.
+\rightarrow The board of directors, president, vice-president and CEO all are the examples of top-levelmanagers.

+organisation.
+They develop goals, strategic plans, company policies and make decisions on the direction of the business.

+- → In addition, top-level managers play a significantrole in the mobilization of outsideresources. - →Top-levelmanagersareaccountabletotheshareholdersand generalpublic.